SitePen/dstore/docs/DataModelling.md

 `get(name)` | This returns the property value with the given name.
 `set(name, value)` | This sets the value of a property.
 `property(name)` | This returns a property object instance for the given name.
 `observe(name, listener, options)` | This will listen for any changes to the value of the given property.
-See the Property's observe for the options.
+See the Property's `observe` method for the options.
 `validate()` | This will validate the object, determining if there are any errors on the object.
 The errors can be checked on the `errors` property.
 `save()` | This will save the object, validating and then storing the object in the store.
 This will return the saved object (or a promise if it is saved asynchronously).
 `remove()` | This will delete the object from the object store.